Soluto/congo-core/README.md

 # Congo

-Congo is an RPC/IPC library that is build on top of [Reactive Extensions](http://reactivex.io/)
+Congo is a RPC/IPC library that is build on top of [Reactive Extensions](http://reactivex.io/)

 It enables two parties to transport a stream of messages over various communication layers.